 Actual Deployment Flow

-When modifying a single landing page:
+When updating a single landing page:

-# 1. Edit HTML
+# 1. Edit the HTML

 vim landing/[service-A]/index.html